Generating natural images with direct Patch Distributions Matching: Method

 \section{Method}

-Our method uses the same multi scale structure as previous works~\cite{SINGAN},\cite{GPNN},\cite{QUILTING}.
+Our method uses the same multi scale structure as previous works~\cite{SINGAN,GPNN,ImageAnalogies}.
 At each level an initial guess is transformed into an output image which is either used as an initial guess for the next level or is the final output.
 More formally, given a target image $x$ we build an image pyramid out of it $(x_0, x_1,....x_n)$ specified with a downscale ratio $r<1$ and a minimal height for the coarsest level.
 We start with an initial guess $\hat{y_n}$ of the same size as $x_n$ and at each level $i$ we optimize the initial guess using algorithm~\ref{algorithm-1} to minimize its patch-SWD with $x_i$.
-The optimization output $y_i$ is a final output or up-scaled by $\frac{1}{r}$ to serve as an initial guess for the next level $i+1$ optimization.
+The optimization output $y_i$ is a final output or up-scaled by $\frac{1}{r}$ to serve as an initial guess for the next level, $i+1$, optimization.
+The first initial guess can be a blurred version of the target, a color map or simple pixel noise.

-We use the same learning rate and number of Adam steps to optimize SWD in all scales.
-We work on images normalized to [-1, 1] and clip the values of the optimized image to this interval at the end of each level optimization.
+The same learning rate and number of Adam steps is used to optimize SWD at all scales.
+Images are normalized to [-1, 1] and the optimized image values are clipped to this interval at the end of each level optimization.